Accountor General Privacy Statement

 We will always have a legitimate basis for the processing of your personal data that is communicated to you.

 We will usually process your personal data based for the performance of an agreement or contractual relation we have with you, or a company you represent, and us, or in order to enter into such relation.

-We may be obliged to process personal data in order to meet our statutory obligations e.g. in relation to accounting or to fulfil authorities’ (e.g. tax authority) requests as required by law.
+We may process personal data in order to meet our statutory obligations e.g. in relation to accounting or to fulfil authorities’ (e.g. tax authority) requests as required by law.

 Further, you may have consented to the processing of your personal data for one or more specific purposes.